top of page

 • Audio books

-• Use noise cancelling headphones if you are in a noisy environment, it can help filter out the noise.
+• Use noise-cancelling headphones if you are in a noisy environment, as they can help filter out the noise.

-• Oximeter-For those with tachychardia, bradycardia or low oxygen levels, it can attach to your smart device
+• Oximeter- For those with tachycardia, bradycardia, or low oxygen levels, it can attach to your smart device

-• Calendar- Use it on your phone for pretty much everything.
-Reminders, medications, appointments, etc.
+• Calendar - Use it on your phone for almost everything.
+Reminders, medications, appointments, and other essential details.

 Keeping notes to remind yourself of important things.
-Keep them in places you are sure to see them.
+Please keep them in places you are sure to see them.

 Preparing For Our Doctor's Appointments (more info here)

-• Bring someone with you- If possible bring someone with you who can help take notes or help bring important information with you.
-When AE patients suffer from memory and cognitive issues they can forget imortant information to give to the doctor or to take home.
+• Bring someone with you - If possible, bring someone with you who can help take notes or get important information.
+When AE patients suffer from memory and cognitive issues, they can forget important details to give to the doctor or to take home.

 • Notes- Take notes of what you are discussing in the doctor's office

-• Records- Bring what you have it is good for the physician to see what your history is- and most likely it's a large folder!
+• Records - Bring what you have.
+It's good for the physician to see your history, and most likely, it's a large folder.

-• Recording- Ask the doctor's permission if they would not mind you recording the conversation on the phone if you are unable to bring someone.
+• Recording - Ask the doctor's permission if they would not mind you recording the conversation on your phone if you are unable to bring someone.

-• Snacks- Bring snacks and a drink as you are already not feeling well and you do not want to add to the discomfort of being hungary or thirsty.
+• Snacks - Bring snacks and a drink, as you are already not feeling well, and you do not want to add to the discomfort of hunger or thirst.

 Things To Always Have On Hand

-• If you have sensory issues (visual or audio) keep sunglasses, eyeglasses and earplugs on you.
+• If you have sensory issues (visual or auditory), keep sunglasses, eyeglasses, and earplugs with you.

 • Medications